Get started

 </queries>

-2. Check if Health Connect is installed.
+Then in your Activity, check if Health Connect is installed using getSdkStatus.
 If it is, obtain a HealthConnectClient instance.

 if (availabilityStatus == HealthConnectClient.SDK_UNAVAILABLE) {